ambitus/ambitus/things_to_know.md

 of the Linux foundation from the beginning.
 The RHEL, SUSE, and Ubuntu distributions are all supported, and Linux-on-z (LoZ) is a supported platform by several open source projects.

-## Platform Characteristics for Developers to Know
-There are two key IBM Z characteristics to be aware of when developing code for the platform.

 ### IBM Z has a Big Endian Byte Order
 IBM Z hardware stores the more significant bytes of a number in higher locations